Dominican University of California: Statistics

 Dominican University of California Acceptance rate and admissions statistics

-Dominican University of California has an acceptance rate of 93% and is among the 32% of the easiest universities to gain admission to in the United States.
+Dominican University of California has an acceptance rate of 83% and is in the middle in terms of the difficulty of admission among universities in the United States.
 The university reports the admission statistics without distinguishing between local and international students.

 SAT scores